natlogica/hundred-days/r1-log.md

 ### R1D34
 Revisiting the Quiz app from before, now giving it a GUI.
 Using the API URL from Open Trivia Database to retrieve a fresh batch of questions for the app.

+### R1D35
+Topics today include API keys, authentication, environment variables and sending sms.
+These are applied to building a Rain Alert app that will automatically send an SMS to our phone when it is going to be a rainy day.